DawidAdamski/engineering-work-infrastracture/README.md

 # Infrastructure for Engineering Thesis
-### *“RFM Analysis Using Artificial Intelligence in a CRM Application Deployed on the Kubernetes Platform”*

 This repository contains **only the infrastructure configuration and deployment manifests** used to run the engineering thesis project: